 - 1 tsp salt

-Scrape the dough onto a lightly floured surface and knead once or twice.
+- Scrape the dough onto a lightly floured surface and knead two or three times.

-Lightly flour a baking sheet and place the ball of dough in the center.
+- Lightly flour the prepared baking sheet and place the ball of dough in the center.

-Brush the top of the dough with buttermilk or some melted butter.
+- Brush the top of the dough with buttermilk.

 - Bake 35-40 minutes, or until the top is golden brown.